Updated for 2026.

 For adults and teens in Marlborough, Southborough, Hudson, and Northborough, clear aligners offer a way to achieve a healthy, confident smile without disrupting a busy lifestyle.
 From boardroom presentations to high school classes to a meal out near the Apex Center, Spark Aligners offer the discretion and comfort necessary for daily life in MetroWest.

-Patients from Framingham, Shrewsbury, Westborough, and Sudbury choose Innova Smiles for aligner treatment because of the combination of advanced scanning technology, Dr. Fatima’s orthodontic expertise, and the premium Spark material advantage.
+Patients from Framingham, Shrewsbury, Westborough, and Sudbury choose Innova Smiles for aligner treatment because of the combination of advanced scanning technology, Dr. Fatima’s orthodontic planning, and Spark's material profile.

-Choosing the right aligner system is important, but choosing the right doctor to plan your treatment is crucial.
-The clear aligner is simply a tool; it is the dentist’s expertise that determines the success of the outcome.
+Choosing the right aligner system matters.
+Choosing the right doctor to plan your treatment matters more.
+The aligner is a tool; the dentist's planning determines the outcome.

 - Learn more about our comprehensive approach → Spark Clear Aligners at Innova Smiles